Friday Night Fever hits Elektra

 Friday Night Fever will take over Hāwera’s King Edward Park for South Taranaki’s annual fire and light festival, Elektra.

-We’ll make sure the crowds are well fed with a range of food trucks, entertained by the famous graphic poi and fire shows from Highly Flammable and treated to the musical stylings of Mitch and his Guitar on the main stage.
+We’ll make sure the crowds are well fed with a range of food trucks camping out between the stage and the lantern filled trees, entertained by the famous graphic poi and fire shows, and treated to the musical stylings of Shaun Campbell and Karla Kimi on the main stage.

-This family-friendly event has plenty especially for this kids as well.
+This family-friendly event has plenty to offer, especially for the kids.
 Don’t miss the ‘Glow Zone’, featuring fabulous glow in the dark art by South Taranaki Creative Space and Art with Kerryn Kids.
-These pieces of artwork were created by our very own tamariki here in South Taranaki.
-The evening will begin with a circus play zone, where children can learn skills including spinning plates, juggling, hoop, and poi with Circus in a Flash Entertainment.
+These artworks were created by our very own tamariki here in South Taranaki.
+The evening will begin with roving circus performers where children can learn skills including spinning plates, juggling, hoop, and poi.

-“We cannot wait to host Elektra again; unfortunately, last year's event was cancelled due to COVID-19.
-The silver lining is we have had more time to plan an even better event this year!“ says Events coordinator Emma Vennell.
+“We cannot wait to host Elektra again; unfortunately, last year's event was cancelled due to weather and the previous year due to COVID-19.
+The silver lining is we have had more time to plan an even better event this year!” says Events Co-ordinator Emma Vennell.
 "We encourage families to come down and have a picnic tea (or buy something from one of our food trucks) and see what Elektra has to offer.”